pepkit/pepspec/docs/geofetch/code/python-usage.md

 from geofetch import Geofetcher
 ```

-### Initiate Geofetch object by specifying parameters that you want to use for downloading metadata/data
+### Initiate Geofetch object by specifing parameters that you want to use for downloading metadata/data

-1) If you won't specify any parameters, default parameters will be used
+1) If you won't specify any parameters, defaul parameters will be used

 ```python